Adopting a Savvy Search System

-Once you have entered your words if you want to see the voting results and compare your answers to your colleagues, check out the ever-changing word cloud at: https://www.mentimeter.com/s/8dbae577e4aa5fbe1e5ecbcdb6957bd9/b35f4dc07b19
+Once you have entered your words, see the voting results and compare your answers to your colleagues, check out the ever-changing word cloud.
+What does this say about keywords?

 For example, suppose you are attempting a basic search to find information on learner motivation at postsecondary institutions.
 You identify “colleges” and “universities” as your basic search terms.

 If you search “colleges AND universities,” your results must include both terms.
 The starred (overlapping) area in the graphic below depicts the results.

 If you search “colleges OR universities,” your results change, with the stars now in both overlapping and separate areas.

 And if you choose to narrow your search to “colleges NOT universities,” the results are different again.